jasonsbarr/htdp-image/README.md

 const { square } = require("@jasonsbarr/htdp-image");
 ```

+Rendering functions should run in both browser and Node.js (via JSDom) environments, so you should be able to do testing with a test runner like Mocha using this library.

 ## Documentation

 The documentation is very much still a work in progress, if you can even call it that.
 I recommend using [the documentation for the original Racket library](https://docs.racket-lang.org/teachpack/2htdpimage.html) for now while I translate it into JavaScript.